jonghyuneya/aiml-k.github.io/content/authors/yejinlee/_index.md

 ---
 # Display name
-title: Kyung Hee Roh
+title: Yejin Lee

 # Full Name (for SEO)
-first_name: Kyung Hee
+first_name: Yejin
-last_name: Roh
+last_name: Lee

 # Is this the primary user of the site?
 superuser: false